A haemangioblastoma is a rare type of brain tumour that usually affects the blood (‘haem’) vessels in the brain or sometimes in the spinal cord.

-The information here should ideally be read with our general information about brain tumours.
+The information here should ideally be read with our general information about brain tumours and spinal cord tumours.

 Back to top